TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/none.rst

 .. c:macro:: Py_RETURN_NONE

-   Properly handle returning :c:data:`Py_None` from within a C function (that is, increment the reference count of ``None`` and return it.)
+   Properly handle returning :c:data:`Py_None` kutoka within a C function (that is, increment the reference count of ``None`` and return it.)